 Schmidtsche Schack Factory percussion ensemble, Kassel, Germany

-Many years ago as a student, I worked the summer night shift in Wattie’s food canning factory, some twelve miles from where I lived in Napier (NZ) traveling to and from work daily on a motorbike.
+Years ago as a student, I worked the summer night shift in Wattie’s food canning factory, some twelve miles from where I lived in Napier (NZ) traveling to and from daily on a motorbike.
 The factory was a large sprawling plant located in the countryside, a flat farming landscape with mountains far off in the West that the sun dramatically set on each evening.
-A rural landscape, otherwise quiet but for the noisy rhythms of the factory’s machinery, processing every kind of seasonal crop; tomatoes, peas, apples, peaches, plums & pears, dicing and pulping them into tinned and bottled products of baby-food, soups, fruits and vegetables, a gumboots and gloves environment potent with smells, noise and rhythms that ran like clockwork 24 / 7 through the summer season.
+A rural landscape, otherwise quiet but for the noisy rhythms of the factory’s machinery, processing every kind of seasonal crop; tomatoes, peas, apples, peaches, plums & pears, dicing and pulping them into tinned and bottled products of baby-food, soups, fruits and vegetables, a gumboots and gloves environment potent with smells, noise and rhythms that ran like clockwork 24 / 7 through the cropping season.

 Choreographing workers and machinery to perform like an orchestra crossed my mind at the time, particularly when the machines misbehaved and produced unexpected events . .a can–jam on the tomato line, an overflow of peas etc, a wake-up call where repetition and the uniformity of production were subverted by a performance more animated and eventful than the usual.

 So when Jürgen Olbrich invited me to participate in Kunst-Werk-Kunst, and later to visit the Schmidtsche Schack factory site for a tour, this memory was far from my mind, but as I mulled on possibilities, the idea of working together with the employees to create a little dada-mischief to convert their work place temporarily into a playground of percussion became the driving idea.